DatabaseGroup/tree-similarity/README.md

 do not allow any call to a function which terminates the library (e.g., `exit`).**

-    This is due to the fact that we cannot anticipate if a termination is desired in case of, e.g., an eception (the program which uses the library should catch the exception(s) and decide whether it wants to terminate or not).
+    This is due to the fact that we cannot anticipate if a termination is desired in case of, e.g., an exception (the program which uses the library should catch the exception(s) and decide whether it wants to terminate or not).

 # References